AshikurRahman3/easy-mart/README.md

 ## Bank Account Schema
-To manually insert bank account information, use MongoDB Compass and click the "Insert Document" option.
+To manually insert bank account information, use MongoDB Compass and click the "Insert Document" option. for transaction , ecommerce site bankaccount number is taken as "111111", supplier account number is taken as "222222". for simplicy, every password should be "123"

 The schema for bank account data in MongoDB is as follows: